-Although Cousins was a monster in terms of stuffing the stat sheet, he was what some would call a ‘cancer’ in the locker room.
+Although Cousins was a monster in stuffing the stat sheet, he was what some would call a ‘cancer’ in the locker room.

-There were many reports throughout the Cousins era about altercations with teammates, coaches, officials, and an overall bad attitude on and off the court.
+Many reports throughout the Cousins era about altercations with teammates, coaches, and officials and an overall bad attitude on and off the court.

 I remember hearing reports that Cousins was a bully to Kings rookie Jimmer Fredette in the locker room.

-It was well known that Cousins was unhappy with head coaches George Karl and Dave Joerger throughout the years.
-Cousins well-announced unhappiness was even linked to the firing of Karl.
+It was well known that Cousins was unhappy with head coaches George Karl and Dave Joerger.
+Cousins’ well-announced unhappiness was even linked to the firing of Karl.

-The straw that broke the horse’s back was Cousins problem with technical fouls.
-Cousins had back to back seasons where he reached the NBA’s max of 15 technical fouls before that player gets suspended.
+The straw that broke the horse’s back was Cousins’s problem with technical fouls.
+Cousins had back-to-back seasons where he reached the NBA’s max of 15 technical fouls before that player gets suspended.

-Kings owner Vivek Ranadive was very unhappy with Cousins technical foul problem, which was one of the major reasons general manager Vlade Divac traded Cousins to New Orleans in spring of 2017.
+Kings owner Vivek Ranadive was very unhappy with Cousins’ technical foul problem, which was one of the major reasons general manager Vlade Divac traded Cousins to New Orleans in the spring of 2017.